West Haven, Connecticut

-West Haven is a city in New Haven County, Connecticut, United States.
-It is located on the coast of Long Island Sound.
+West Haven is a city in New Haven County, Connecticut, United States, located on the coast of Long Island Sound.
+The city is part of the South Central Connecticut Planning Region.
 At the 2020 census, the population of the city was 55,584.

 History

 Settled in 1648, West Haven (then known as West Farms) was a part of the original New Haven Colony.
 In 1719, it became the separate parish of West Haven, but was still officially a part of New Haven until 1822.